georchestra/georchestra/ldap/README.md

 The `rotationpolicyoverlay.ldif` file has two key variables which define the password policy.

-**pwdMaxAge** - when this delay is expired, geOrchestra will disable the account.
-This field describe the total time (in seconds) of validity for a user password.
+**pwdMaxAge** - Password validity time (expressed in seconds) - when this delay is expired, user will not be able to login anymore.

 The default value is `31536000`, which corresponds to 365 days.